andretcarpizo/murmur/DEVLOG.md

 - 2023-12-23 07: 57:58
 - 2023-12-22 04: 54:11

-### Configuration
-- Allow: deprecated code in Cargo.toml lints settings.

 ### Documentation
 - #![doc(html_root_url = "https: //docs.rs/murmur/")]
 - Update: lib.rs documentation structure
 - Update: `IconKind` enum link in documentation
 - Refactor: some crate docs to example .

-### Removed
+### Configuration
-- Remove: whisper_or_else
+- Allow: deprecated code in Cargo.toml lints settings.

-### Added
+### Breaking Changes
-- Add: non_exhaustive attribute to IconKind enumeration
-- Add: examples folder
-- Add: whisper_with_fallback method experimental
+- Breaking: Changes NfMd Variants are deprecated and will be replaced by their equivalent NfFa Variant in the next release